opitt/advent-of-code-2021/README.md

 _Python_
 * I started using lists to store the coordinates.
 But the search if a coordinate is in the list takes long.
 So I switched to dictionary.
 The performance is much better.
 There might be even better solutions with numpy and matrix operations ... but I am happy with the solution.

+## Day 21
+_General_
+* Part 1 was easy and fun.
+But part 2 took a while.
+I found out about the grouping of 3 rolls ... but performance sucked.
+* Found some inspiration in this repo: [marcodelmastro](https://github.com/marcodelmastro/AdventOfCode2021/blob/main/Day21.ipynb)

+_Python_
+* Learned **lru_cache** decorator from the **itertools** library.
+Great performance increase.
+It requires hashable parameters ... so my list did not work.
+Converting to a tuple made it immutable.

 ## Day 17
 _General_
 * A fun excercise.
 I like simulations.